smoreton/ADC-Portal/README.md

 The repository for this starter kit can be found at: https://github.com/facebookincubator/create-react-app Instructions are provided there on how it was initially set up.

-In order to start the application yourself you need to:
+In order to start the application yourself you need to (This should be done within the my-app folder):
     npm install
     npm start